 When trying to decide the location for your wedding ceremony, think about the background.

-Is this your childhood home that you is very meaningful?
+Is this your childhood home that is very meaningful to you?
 Consider using that as your backdrop.

 Or maybe there is a large willow tree or something similar that would make the perfect backdrop.